steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 How does `OSLogStore` access logs in the first place?
 The store is part of the OSLog framework, which includes a small XPC service.
 At initialization time, the store opens a synchronous XPC request to `com.apple.OSLogService`, the service included in the framework.

-`OSLogService` ensures logs are filtered for the current process and then accesses `OSLogEventStore`. `OSLogEventStore` is implemented in the private `LoggingSuppport.framework`.
+`OSLogService` ensures logs are filtered for the current process and then accesses `OSLogEventStore`. `OSLogEventStore` is implemented in the private `LoggingSupport.framework`.
 Here, you can see it connects to `logd` and also captures the failure condition, which ultimately produces the entitlement error.

 If we keep digging and also take a look at `logd`, we find references to various private entitlements: